Shopify/i18next-shopify/README.md

 # `@shopify/i18next-shopify`

-An `i18nFormat` plugin for [i18next](https://www.i18next.com/), which allows you to use the format used by Shopify apps and [themes](https://shopify.dev/docs/themes/architecture/locales/storefront-locale-files#usage).
+An `i18nFormat` plugin for [i18next](https://www.i18next.com/), which allows you to use the format used by Shopify [apps](https://shopify.dev/docs/apps/checkout/best-practices/localizing-ui-extensions#how-it-works) and [themes](https://shopify.dev/docs/themes/architecture/locales/storefront-locale-files#usage).

+## WIP Status

-Currently in pre-alpha; not ready for use.
+Pre-alpha; not ready for use.
+We also won't be accepting external contributions at this point.

 ## Getting started